SujalAhrodia/GoGame/README.md

     ```
     Now, given a list of words, each word can be written as a concatenation of the Morse code of each letter.
 For example,     "cba" can be written as "-.-..--...", (which is the concatenation "-.-." + "-..." + ".-").
 We'll call such a concatenation, the transformation of a word.
 Return the number of different transformations among all words we have.

+## Day 13
+>1.
+In a array A of size 2N, there are N+1 unique elements, and exactly one of these elements is repeated N times.
+Return the element repeated N times.